konexmedia/mandatory/README.md

 ## Performance

 In a typed language with a compile phase you benefit from the execution of those checks in this phase.
 By checking it on every function execution it is crucial that those checks have to be fast.
-The `gulpfile` comes with a benchmark which tests `mandatory`.
-You can benchmark it by executing `gulp benchmark`.
+The `gulpfile` comes with a suite which tests `mandatory's` performance.
+You can initiate it by executing `gulp benchmark`.
 This is one result:

 ```bash
 index.performance x 149,332 ops/sec ±6.96% (79 runs sampled)